Syria says Arab League declared economic war

 Syria made every effort to find a way out of the crisis, in which the United Nations says 3,500 people have been killed by Assad's crackdown, Moualem said.
 "Yesterday, with the decision they took, they closed these windows," he said.

-It was clear the Arab League wanted "to internationalize the crisis ...
+It was clear the Arab League wanted "to internationalise the crisis ...
 I never felt their intentions were honest," he said.

 "Sanctions are a two-way street.
 I am not warning here, but we will defend the interests of our people ...
 We have to defend the interests of our people," the minister said.